 - Earn 1X mile for every $1 spent on all other purchases

-Hyatt and American Airlines have recently deepened their partnership with crossover benefits for elites and elite status shortcuts.
-This has been a positive for AA members that prefer Hyatt.
-However, this tie-up has led to the elimination of several hotel partners.
-And it also seems to have limited AA's annual hotel transfer bonus to just Hyatt.
-This month's transfer bonus is great if you are looking for a small points top-up.
-However, it's a bummer to see other hotel programs dropped from the bonus.
+Hyatt and American Airlines have deepened their partnership with crossover benefits for elites and elite status shortcuts.
+This has generally been positive for AA members that prefer Hyatt.
+However, this tie-up seems to have led to the elimination of several hotel partners and scaling back promotions with other hotel brands.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.